AFishingAddiction/AFishingAddiction.github.io/_posts/2023-09-26-lure-color-selection-tips-for-successful-bass-fishing.md

 ### Matching the Hatch

-One of the golden rules in lure color selection is "match the hatch."
+One of the golden rules in lure color selection is "[match the hatch](/3-largemouth-bass-observations/)."
 Pay close attention to the prevalent prey species in the water body you're fishing.
 Observe the natural coloration of local baitfish and forage.
 By choosing lure colors that closely resemble these natural prey items, you increase the chances of convincing bass that your offering is the real deal.
 Keep an eye out for any subtle color patterns and markings on local prey, as these can provide valuable clues for selecting the most effective lure colors.

 ### Experimentation and Observation

 Fishing is an evolving art, and trying different colors can lead to discoveries that enhance your success.
-During a fishing trip, remain observant of bass behavior and adapt your lure colors accordingly.
+During a fishing trip, [remain observant of bass behavior](/5-bank-fishing-tips/) and adapt your lure colors accordingly.
 If you notice that bass are responding better to specific colors or patterns, be ready to switch to those choices.
 Successful anglers are often those who are willing to adapt and learn from each fishing experience.

 ### Use of Attractants and Scents

 While lure color is essential, scents can further enhance a lure's appeal by stimulating other senses of bass.
-The use of attractants and scents is a valuable strategy in bass fishing, offering an additional layer of appeal that can compensate for color choices.
+The use of [fish attractants](https://cabelas.xhuc.net/c/4236519/132065/2623?prodsku=573196&u=https%3A%2F%2Fwww.cabelas.com%2Fshop%2Fen%2Fbang-fish-attractants&intsrc=PUI2_895&subId1=lure-color-selection) and scents is a valuable strategy in bass fishing, offering an additional layer of appeal that can compensate for color choices.
 Applying scents effectively to lures can make a significant difference in attracting bass to strike.

 Consider adding scent to soft plastics by injecting it into the lure or applying it externally, ensuring the scent remains potent throughout your fishing session.
 Alternatively, opt for scent-infused baits that come pre-loaded with attractants.
 When combined with a suitable lure color, the right scent can create a winning combination that appeals to multiple senses of bass.
 It not only piques their curiosity but also triggers their feeding response, increasing your chances of a successful catch.

-Experiment with various scents, like garlic, coffee, anise, and crawfish, to determine which ones resonate best with the bass in your fishing area, and be ready to adapt this enticing tactic to your advantage on the water.
+Experiment with various scents, like [garlic](https://cabelas.xhuc.net/c/4236519/132065/2623?prodsku=1438244&u=https%3A%2F%2Fwww.cabelas.com%2Fshop%2Fen%2Fberkley-gulp%21-alive-freshwater-spray-attractant&intsrc=PUI2_895&subId1=lure-color-selection), coffee, [anise](https://cabelas.xhuc.net/c/4236519/1443703/2623?prodsku=1958603&u=https%3A%2F%2Fwww.cabelas.com%2Fshop%2Fen%2Fpro-cure-anise-plus-bait-oil&intsrc=PUI2_10636&subId1=lure-color-selection), and crawfish, to determine which ones resonate best with the bass in your fishing area, and be ready to adapt this enticing tactic to your advantage on the water.

 ### Tying It All Together with Techniques

 The choice of lure color isn't isolated; it plays a crucial role in complementing specific fishing techniques.
 Different techniques demand different color strategies for success.
 Let's explore some examples:

-- **Finesse Fishing:** When employing finesse techniques like drop-shotting or wacky rigging, it's often wise to opt for natural and subtle lure colors.
+- **Finesse Fishing:** When employing finesse techniques like drop-shotting or [wacky rigging](/5-tips-for-the-wacky-rig/), it's often wise to opt for natural and subtle lure colors.
 Earthy tones like green pumpkin or watermelon mimic natural prey and appear less intimidating to cautious bass, increasing the chances of enticing a bite.

-- **Crankbaiting:** Crankbaits are known for their erratic, high-action movements.
+- **Crankbaiting:** [Crankbaits](/best-crankbaits-for-bass-fishing) are known for their erratic, high-action movements.
 To make these lures stand out in the water and trigger reaction strikes, high-contrast and flashy colors work well.
 Consider shades like firetiger or chartreuse for their visibility and ability to draw aggressive reactions from bass.

-- **Topwater Presentations:** When targeting bass near the surface with topwater lures, such as poppers or frogs, it's beneficial to select colors that create a clear silhouette against the sky or reflections on the water's surface.
+- **Topwater Presentations:** When targeting bass near the surface with [topwater lures](/best-topwater-lures-for-bass-fishing), such as poppers or frogs, it's beneficial to select colors that create a clear silhouette against the sky or reflections on the water's surface.
 Bold colors like black or white often excel in these scenarios, making it easier for bass to locate and strike the lure.

 - **Jigging:** For vertical jigging techniques, especially in deep or murky waters, consider using lures with strong contrast.
-Brightly colored jig heads paired with dark or vibrant skirts can create a visually appealing profile that bass can spot from a distance.
+Brightly colored [jig heads](https://cabelas.xhuc.net/y2O1YV) paired with dark or vibrant skirts can create a visually appealing profile that bass can spot from a distance.

 By tailoring your lure color to the specific techniques you're employing, you enhance your ability to trigger strikes.
 The right color choice can make your presentation more enticing and increase your chances of landing that elusive bass.